re-cinq/meetup-ai/README.md

 ### Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.